Dalat City - Flowers, Food and Crazy Mazes

 We visited the market late in the afternoon, so it may well be that the non-dried fruit vendors had already packed up and left.
 Let us know in the comments below.

-Outside the covered market it is a whole different story.
-Flower vendors crowd the outer walls of the market with vibrant colours.
+Outside the covered market it is a whole different story, it felt like Dalat’s “real” market.
+Flower vendors crowd the outer walls of the central market with vibrant colours.
 Shops and street food spill out onto the pavements and all manner of goods are on sale.

 In the districts behind the market (up the stairs) you can find every variety of food, drink and crafts for sale.
 If you explore a little further you will find a charming cluster of alleyways and cafes all decked out in incredible street art (location).